dkauf42/bayota/README.md

 ##### 3🏡 Configure the workspace before installing

-Set up where you would like to have a bayota 'workspace',  \
+Set up where you would like to have a bayota 'workspace'.  \
-by specifying this in the install configuration before installing...
+Specify this before installing, by doing one of the following...

+- Set the following ENV variables:
+    - `BAYOTA_HOME` (should point to the directory where the bayota repo is located), and
+    - `BAYOTA_WORKSPACE_HOME` (should point to the directory where workspace will be located)

+OR
--- Customize the following values in `bayota_settings/install_config.ini` (or use the default ENV variables):
+- Customize the following values in `bayota_settings/install_config.ini`:
     - `repo` (should point to the directory where the bayota repo is located)
     - `local_workspace_stem`

 ***Note:*** *Important filepaths are set (during install) by the `bayota_settings` package.\
 These paths include general output, logging, temporary files, etc., and are defined in the following three config files:*